cyl-vin/Scripty/README.md

 13. **Open Startup Folders** - Opens The startup folder for the current user, and the startup folder for all users(if you have more than one user)

+14. **Add/View USer Accounts** - Allows you to add/remove user accounts, view user accounts, and grant/revoke admin privileges of a user

+15. **Resync Time/Date** - Does as the name suggests, it syncs the time/date if it gets messed up (for example if you dualboot linux, the date and time won't sync properly at times when you switch back to windows)

+16. **Restart to BIOS/UEFI** - gives you some options to restart to the bios/uefi menus immediately or with a timer.
+Also has an option to cancel the shutdown/restart process

 # Scripty can now update itself!!
 Just type update in the main menu and it will download an update if one is available!